kosar/howto/bookme/readme.md

 The serialization and deserialization process, while necessary, added complexity to the codebase and required careful handling of data conversions.
 However, it allowed for seamless communication between the client-side and server-side components, enabling the creation of a functional and user-friendly booking form web application.

+`google.script.run` is an asynchronous client-side JavaScript API provided by Google Apps Script that allows communication between the client-side (browser) and server-side (Google Apps Script) code.
+Here's a more detailed explanation of how it works and its expected behavior:

+1. **Purpose**: `google.script.run` enables you to call server-side Google Apps Script functions from client-side JavaScript code running in an HTML service.
+This allows you to leverage the server-side capabilities of Google Apps Script, such as interacting with Google services (e.g., Google Calendar, Gmail, Sheets) or performing complex computations, while still providing a rich user interface in the browser.

+2. **Asynchronous Execution**: When you call a server-side function using `google.script.run`, the call is made asynchronously.
+This means that the client-side code continues executing without waiting for the server-side function to complete.
+The server-side function runs independently, and its result is handled through callback functions specified on the client-side.

+3. **Callback Functions**: `google.script.run` provides two methods to set callback functions: `withSuccessHandler` and `withFailureHandler`.
+These methods allow you to specify functions that will be executed when the server-side function completes successfully or encounters an error, respectively.

+   - `withSuccessHandler(function)`: Sets a callback function to be executed when the server-side function returns successfully.
+The return value from the server-side function is passed as an argument to this callback function.
+   - `withFailureHandler(function)`: Sets a callback function to be executed if the server-side function throws an exception or encounters an error.
+The error object is passed as an argument to this callback function.

+4. **User Objects**: `google.script.run` also provides a `withUserObject(object)` method that allows you to pass an object as a second argument to the success and failure callback functions.
+This "user object" can be used to provide additional context or data to the callback functions, enabling them to respond accordingly.

+5. **Serialization and Deserialization**: When calling a server-side function using `google.script.run`, any arguments passed to the function must be serializable to JSON.
+Similarly, the return value from the server-side function must also be serializable to JSON.
+This is because the communication between the client and server happens over a JSON-based protocol.

+6. **Expected Behavior**: When you call a server-side function using `google.script.run`, the client-side code should continue executing without blocking or waiting for the server-side function to complete.
+The success or failure callback functions will be invoked asynchronously when the server-side function finishes executing, allowing you to handle the result or error accordingly.

+It's important to note that `google.script.run` is designed to work within the context of an HTML service in Google Apps Script.
+It provides a way to bridge the gap between client-side and server-side code, enabling you to build rich web applications that leverage the capabilities of both environments.[1][4]

 ### HTML File (`bookingForm.html`)

 The HTML file provides the user interface for the booking form.
 It includes the following elements: